nbgallery/nbgallery/README.md

 ### Configuration

 Configuration is in `config/settings.yml` and `config/settings/#{environment}.yml`.
 Precedence of these files is defined by the [config gem](https://github.com/railsconfig/config#accessing-the-settings-object).
 These files are under version control, so we recommend creating `config/settings.local.yml` and/or `config/settings/#{environment}.local.yml`, especially if you plan to contribute.
-At a minimum
+At a minimum, you'll need to configure the mysql section to match your database server, but most other settings should work out of the box.

 ### Startup sequence